 No auditing of the ACA’s subscribers is necessary.

-An ACA must be recertified by NAESB if there is a purchase, sale or merger of the Authorized Certification Authority by/with another entity.
+An ACA must be recertified by NAESB if there is a purchase, sale or merger of the ACA by/with another entity.

 3. Revocation

 a.
 NAESB may rescind an ACA’s Certification for cause at any time by providing 30 days’ notice in writing to the ACA.
 ACAs that receive a rescission notice from NAESB are required to notify all affected certificate holders within 5 days that their NAESB Certification has been rescinded and their Certificates will no longer be valid.